YMCA Children's Program

 Any student with an outstanding balance from previous quarters will not be allowed to participate in the Spring Performance.

 As part of Carolina Dance Collaborative's mission to offer dance to anyone regardless of ability to pay, we offer Scholarships for those dancers in need.
-This year's scholarships have been made possible by those who donated and purchased items at our 2017 Spring Performance Silent Auction.
+This year's scholarships have been made possible by those who donated and purchase Flowers at our YMCA Spring Performance.
 We would like to thank you for participation to make these scholarships possible!

 This year, Carolina Dance Collaborative will be accepting applications throughout the year.
-If you plan dance in all four quarters, you will only need to apply once.
+If you plan dance in all four quarters, you will only need to apply once, but will be required to attend classes all year.
 Below are the dates in which the application will be open for each quarter.

 Class assessment and size